Juozas Montvila: Emigration

 Montvila wished to travel abroad due to his realization that he most likely wouldn't have been accepted back into Lithuania for pastoral work.
 Montvila planned on meeting his brother Petras in the United States.
 Montvila first arrived in London on 20 March 1912, where he worked at St Casimir's Lithuanian Church and learned English.
 He eventually boarded the Titanic in Southampton.
 Montvila chose to board the Titanic due to the hope that the then-modern ship would alleviate his sea-sickness.
-Montvila also carried Antanas Juška's collection of Lithuanian folk songs, which he hoped to published in the United States.
+Montvila also carried Antanas Juška's collection of Lithuanian folk songs, which he hoped to publish in the United States.

 It is unclear what Montvila's plans were after his arrival in the United States.
 According to a friend of Montvila's sister who lived in Brooklyn, Montvila was to head a parish in the growing Lithuanian quarter community of the city.
 However, two gazettes entitled Jackson (Miss.)
 News and Worcester Evening noted that Montvila was going to Worcester, Massachusetts instead.
 The Boston Globe noted on 26 April 1912 that Montvila was on his way to Worcester as curate for Vincent Buchoviecki, a pastor of the city's St Casimir's Lithuanian Church.